PensionMath

 Plan A's 3.0% benefit factor puts New Mexico PERA among the most generous defined benefit pension systems for state employees in the United States.
 Most state systems use 1.5% to 2.5%.
 California's CalPERS uses 2.0% to 2.7% depending on tier and age.
 Texas TRS uses 2.3%.
 Ohio STRS uses 2.2%.

 The math on Plan A is striking.
-A member who retires with 30 years of service receives 90% of their final average salary (30 x 3.0% = 90%), which is the plan maximum.
-That's the highest replacement rate of any common benefit calculation in the country for a 30-year career.
-On a $70,000 FAS, that's $63,000 per year, or $5,250 per month, for life.
+A member who retires with 30 years of service receives 90% of their final average salary (30 x 3.0% = 90%).
+Per HB 106 (2023), the cap is now 100% of FAS, reached at approximately 33.3 years under Plan A. On a $70,000 FAS with 30 years, that's $63,000 per year, or $5,250 per month, for life.

 Even at 25 years, Plan A pays 75% of FAS.
 A $65,000 salary produces $48,750 per year starting at any age once you hit 25 years of service, with no minimum age requirement.
 Compare that to a 401(k) worker who saved 10% of the same salary for 25 years and earned 7% annually: they'd have roughly $500,000, which at a 4% safe withdrawal rate produces $20,000 per year.
 The Plan A pension at 25 years produces more than twice that income.

-Why the state cut it to 2.35% for post-2013 members
+Why the state reduced it for post-2013 members

 New Mexico PERA's funding ratio declined sharply after the 2008 financial crisis.
 The combination of a 3.0% benefit factor, a relatively generous COLA, no Social Security participation for most members, and investment losses created a substantial unfunded liability.
 The state's pension system was projected to run out of assets within decades if benefits weren't restructured.